 If you’re looking for somewhere unusual to stay in Croatia, then I strongly recommend staying at Obonjan.
 Luxury glamping in Croatia wasn’t that easy to come across when doing my pre-trip research, but this completely hit the mark.
 We had a brilliant few days here and I’d definitely recommend visiting.

 I hope this has been helpful for anyone considering luxury glamping in Croatia or staying on Obonjan island.
-Feel free to ask me any questions below if there’s something I haven’t covered here!
+I’ve also written a detailed one week Croatia road trip itinerary guide that might be useful.
+But otherwise, feel free to ask me any questions below if there’s something I haven’t covered here!

 Disclaimer: This visit to Obonjan in Croatia was paid for by myself, however, the hotel did upgrade our accommodation from the classic bell tent to the forest lodge that you see in the pictures above.

-Enjoyed my feature on Obonjan Island, luxury glamping in Croatia?
+Enjoyed my feature on Obonjan Island, the best luxury glamping in Croatia?
 Pin It!